ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_2(sunrise_sunset_and_args).md

 That was easy, wasn't it?

 Only 1 thing more to do.
-Edit our cfg file again.
+Edit our yaml file again.
 So lets make to lights go on when the sun is down.
 The first 1 hour before sunset until 1 hour after sunrise and the second from sunset to sunrise.

 O boy, I forgot something.
 We haven't saved our app yet. and therefor it hasn't got a name.
 Lets save it before we lose it and give it the name sun_lights.py

-So now edit our apps.yaml file and add these lines:
+So now edit our yaml file and add these lines:

 ```
 sun_down_some_light_on: